What It’s Like to Get an International OT Degree

 I can’t tell you the answer to this question, because I truly believe you need to weigh your own motivations, values, and risk-tolerance.
 Studying OT internationally is NOT the right choice for everyone, but personally it is not a choice I regret.

 In fact, despite the struggles, it was one of the best decisions of my life!
-I believe I am a more well-rounded, critical, and culturally competent OT thanks to my experience studying OT in the UK.
+I believe I am a more well-rounded, critical, and culturally competent occupational therapist thanks to my experience studying OT in the UK.

-We want to give a huge thanks to Sarah Bence, OTR/L for sharing her amazing experience of getting an international OT degree!
-If you’re already practicing and want to work abroad, be sure to check out our other article, How to Score a Career as an International Occupational Therapist.
+Thanks again to Sarah for sharing her amazing experience!
+If you want to also learn more about working as an OT abroad, be sure to check out our companion article, How to Score a Career as an International Occupational Therapist.
+If you have any questions or want to learn more about Sarah, check out her website Endless Distances.